 Good News Hospital, Mandritsara, Madagascar

-Cathy grew up in Chester and for the past three years has been a member of All Saints Church where her parents, Ian and Christine, also worship.
+Cathy grew up in Chester and is a member of All Saints Church where her parents, Ian and Christine, also worship.

 She is a paediatric nurse who has a God-given passion to serve the poor and needy and especially has a heart for Africa.
 Cathy served as a nurse on the Mercy Ships on four occasions, in West Africa and Madagascar; since May 2019 she has been living and working in the remote north-east of Madagascar at the Good News Hospital in Mandritsara, sharing a house with her good friend, Louise.
 She works as a nurse alongside local and missionary staff.
 Patients come from the local township but also from far and wide, often walking for days to get to the hospital or travelling by ox-cart along the few ‘roads’ in the mountainous area.